 You can update the earthquakes to within an hour or so of real time.
 If your computer is connected to the Internet, run Seismic/Eruption and click on "Options/Update hypocenters from USGS."

 The program displays both earthquakes and volcanoes.
 The database of volcanism is from the Global Volcanism Program of the Smithsonian Institution.
+However, the Smithsonian is no longer updating the database that Seismic/Eruption uses.
+The eruptions are only complete through 2010.

 When the program is running, the user sees lights, which represent earthquakes, flashing on the screen in speeded-up time.
 The user can control the speed of the action.
 In addition, the program can show seismicity under the earth in three-dimensional and cross-sectional views.